Tony Fitzpatrick (artist): Acting career

-Fitzpatrick acted on stage at Steppenwolf Theatre in Chicago and in productions in New York City, and appeared in a number of major motion pictures and TV series.
+Fitzpatrick acted on stage at Steppenwolf Theatre in Chicago and in productions in New York City, and appeared in a number of major motion pictures and TV series including Patriot.
 He also appeared in 15 movies including Philadelphia and The Fugitive.
+In his final role, he will appear posthumously in a short film, Driven, made by his children Max and Gabrielle, debuting in the 33rd Chicago Underground Film Festival in September, 2026.
 He earned the Joseph Jefferson Award for Best Actor in 1991.

 Printmaking and publications

 In 1992, Fitzpatrick opened a printmaking studio in Chicago, Big Cat Press, which later became the exhibition space, Firecat Projects, in 2010.
 Fitzpatrick later partnered to open Adventureland and also launched The Dime exhibition spaces.
 Fitzpatrick's artworks have been exhibited in the Metropolitan Museum of Art, Museum of Modern Art, The Art Institute of Chicago, Museum of Contemporary Art Chicago, Philadelphia Museum of Art, and the Smithsonian American Art Museum, among others.

 Fitzpatrick drew inspiration from many sources, primarily drawing from Midwestern city life.
 In his artwork he often depicted native birds and incorporated elements of folk art.
 His work is visually busy, colorful, highly detailed and plays with the symbolic.
 Fitzpatrick combined drawings and original paintings with collage and poetry, where his images become narrative storytelling, and his writing becomes visual commentary.
 He had also designed his own tattoos and at one point was a tattoo artist himself.

-Fitzpatrick's published books include The Wonder: Portraits of a Remembered City, volumes 1, 2 & 3, This Train: An Artist's Journal, with an introduction by Alex Kotlowitz, Bum Town, Dime Stories, The Secret Birds, Max and Gaby's Alphabet, Dirty Boulevard, The Apostles of Humboldt Park, and The Sun at the End of the Road: Dispatches from an American Life, published right before his death.
+Fitzpatrick's published books include The Wonder: Portraits of a Remembered City, volumes 1, 2 & 3, This Train: An Artist's Journal, with an introduction by Alex Kotlowitz, Bum Town, Dime Stories, The Secret Birds, Max and Gaby's Alphabet, Dirty Boulevard, The Apostles of Humboldt Park, and The Sun at the End of the Road: Dispatches from an American Life, published by Eckhartz Press right before his death.